 [July 29 update: Eater Boston mentions that Oak + Rowan plans to open in early 2016, with the 5,000-square-foot restaurant featuring an "an array of crudos," a caviar program with both "classic and untraditional sets," and table-side liquor carts.]

-[October 20, 2016 update: A press release indicates that Oak + Rowan plans to open on Monday, November 14, if all goes well.]
+[November 11, 2016 update: A message sent to us this morning indicates that Oak + Rowan hopes to open on Monday, November 14, if all goes well.]

 Forbes calls Nancy Batista-Caswell a "rising star" on the local restaurant scene.